 Database troubleshooting and performance optimization are long-standing challenges in the database field.
-Even the most skilled database administrators (DBAs) may take a long time to troubleshoot a fault and still fail to identify root causes.
+Skilled database administrators (DBAs) may still take a long time to troubleshoot a fault and then fail to identify root causes.
 These challenges are due to the following reasons:

 - Useful data is difficult to obtain.
-Both cause identification and performance optimization depend on a large amount of system data or historical data.
+You can diagnose issues and optimize performance only based on large amounts of system data or historical data.
 DBAs can deliver effective solutions only when complete data is available.

 - Effective solutions are difficult to find.
-Generally, only DBAs who have many years of experience can find effective solutions.
+Only DBAs who have years of experience can find effective solutions.
 DBAs must also be familiar with various troubleshooting scenarios.
 However, due to the complexity and fast development of database technologies, DBAs cannot gain enough experience.
-They must also proactively obtain more experience and become familiar with more troubleshooting scenarios on their own.
-This is because experience cannot be obtained from teaching and the experience shared by others cannot be directly copied.
+DBAs must proactively obtain more experience and become familiar with more troubleshooting scenarios on their own.
+However, experience cannot be obtained from teaching and the experience that applies to others may not apply to your scenarios.

-- Optimization is difficult to carry out.
-After DBAs work out a solution to an issue, they may find the solution difficult to implement.
-For example, it takes a long time for DBAs to optimize code in a database engine so that an issue can be solved.
+- Databases are difficult to be optimized.
+After DBAs work out a solution to an issue, they may find that the solution is difficult to implement.
+For example, if DBAs need to tune a database engine, they may take a long time to optimize code.

 - High O&M costs

-Cloud technologies allow enterprises to choose different types of databases based on business types or deploy databases in different environments.
+Cloud technologies allow enterprises to use different types of databases based on business types or deploy databases in different environments.
 This brings the following challenges to database O&M:

 - DBAs who are proficient in various types of databases are scarce.

-- DBAs require advanced skills to manage various types of databases across environments.
+- DBAs must develop advanced skills to manage various types of databases across environments.

 - Experience in database O&M is difficult to obtain and teach.

-As data value increases, enterprises are faced with both internal and external security risks.
+When data value increases, enterprises are faced with internal and external security risks.
 The following security issues are prone to occur: